Table of Contents

-Renovating your home can be an exciting time, and it can be easy to get carried away with choosing paint colours or a dream kitchen.
+Renovating your home can be an exciting time, and it can be easy to get carried away with choosing paint colors or a dream kitchen.
 But it’s also important to make sure your renovated home is functional.
-If you’re renovating a kitchen or bathroom, consulting a qualified plumber is a crucial step that can help you avoid a renovation disaster.
+If you’re renovating a kitchen or bathroom, consulting a qualified plumber is crucial to help you avoid a renovation disaster.

 Go Through the Basics

 At bathroom Renovations Brisbane (Watermark Plumbing) we always recommend to our clients that before they commit to a design for a new kitchen or bathroom, it’s important to consider how it will tie in with the structure of the house.

 For example, if you are adding an additional bathroom to a two-story home, think about its placement in relation to the existing bathroom.
 If you position the toilet in a similar place on both levels, you won’t have to run waste pipes through the ceiling across other rooms in your home.

 Get in touch with your local council to find out how to request a copy of your plumbing and drainage plan.
 Alternatively, we can supply one for you.
 Having this on hand when you meet with the plumber can help save time and money.

 Meet with a plumber on-site, show them what renovations you are considering, and be open to input from a plumbing perspective.
 Ask your plumber to lay out the water lines and drainage for the house, so that you can make sure the design is practical for the home, whilst remaining as true to your vision as possible